boxalino/rtux-shopware/README.md

 ``./psh.phar administration:build ``
 ``./psh.phar storefront:build``

-6. In order to kick off your account, a full export is required ``./bin/console boxalino:exporter:run full``
+6. In order to kick off your account, a full export is required.
+For this, please set the exporter configuration per Sales Channel and disable the plugin where it is not in use.
+``./bin/console boxalino:exporter:run full``

 The exporter will create a _boxalino_ directory in your project where the temporary CSV files will be stored before the export;